VerSprite/zancudo/BLOG_POST.md

 You load it with the `--script` flag, and suddenly the proxy speaks your target's language.

+While the example above uses a simple XOR cipher, real-world scenarios often involve more complex, standard cryptographic algorithms like AES or DES.
+To make tackling these even easier, MQTT-Proxy's scripting engine comes with a suite of built-in cryptographic helpers.
+You can perform encryption, decryption, and hashing directly from your scripts without needing to implement the algorithms from scratch.
+This makes reversing and re-implementing proprietary encryption schemes significantly faster.

 #### `handlePacket`: Manipulating Traffic on the Fly

 The real power of pentesting comes from manipulation, not just observation.
 The `handlePacket` function is your gateway to modifying, dropping, or injecting MQTT packets.